jjcoronal/climate-kic-portfolio/page6.md

 # Business Model Canvas (BMC) Evolution Through Interview Pattern Mapping
 ##### Team: Carlotta Hening, Ka Yi Chua, Yifan Yang

 A six-week entrepreneurial sprint demonstrating how constraint-based iteration refines problem definition and aligns strategy.
 Initial user research invalidated the core assumption (travel disruptions as a problem for cyclists), forcing team members to pivot by reframe the constraint, rebuild the hypothesis, and validate through rapid prototyping.
-The project illustrates the transition from assumption-driven design to insight-driven strategy, ending with a validated product ready for deployment.
+The project illustrates the transition from assumptions into a strategy driven by insights.
+The sprint ended with a validated product ready for deployment.
 The work showcases systems thinking in complexity, collaborative alignment across misaligned stakeholders, and visual frameworks that enable strategic decision-making.

 ### Primary Artifact: Business Model Canvas Evolution

 ![image](assets/img/unmutecommute/BMC_Report.png)

 As described earlier, the BMC evolution made visible how interview insights (users motivated by casual connection and boredom-relief, not loneliness) contradicted initial strategy, enabling pivot from mental-health to happiness-focused casual-interaction framing with corresponding alignment across product, value proposition, and market positioning.
-Valid assumptions remain at the center of the boxes while old assumptions sit colorless at its margins.
+Valid assumptions remain at the center of the boxes while old assumptions sit colorless on the sides.

 ### Supporting Analysis